The theory of relativity is counterintuitive. It defies our every day experiences with wild notions such as time dilation and length contraction.

 As the race unfolds Dominic pulls ahead.

 Mr. T. accuses him of cheating, but Dominic swears he’s only ever been traveling at 100mph.

 Mr. T. calls Dominic a liar because he too has only ever been traveling at 100mph.
 Even though he climbed a mountain, he kept his van on exactly 100mph.
 Mr. T. is convinced the only way Dominic could get ahead of him is if he was going faster.
 Is he right?

 When Mr. T. looks at the web cam inside Dominic’s car he sees the speedometer reading exactly 100mph, the same speed he’s doing, but if he points his radar gun at Dominic he gets a speed of 110mph.
 Confused, he asks Dominic what he can see looking back at the A-Team van.

-Dominic looks at the web camera showing Mr. T’s speed and sees that he’s also traveling at 100mph, but with his radar gun, he measures Mr. T’s speed as only 90mph.
+Dominic looks at the web camera showing Mr. T’s speed and sees that he’s also traveling at 100mph, but with his radar gun, he measures Mr. T’s as going at 90mph.

 What’s happening?
 How can both measurements be correct when they’re clearly different?